Unraveling Time Series Causality with Granger Methods

 Nassim Nicholas Taleb explored this concept in his book Antifragile to highlight the causal illusion that universities generate wealth in society.
 He presented a miscellany of evidence which suggests that classroom education does not lead to wealth as much as it comes from wealth (an epiphenomenon).
 Taleb proposes that antifragile risk-taking is largely responsible for innovation and growth instead of education and formal, organized research.
 However, it does not mean that theories and research play no role, but rather shows that we are fooled by randomness into overestimating the role of good-sounding ideas.
 Because of cognitive biases, historians are prone to epiphenomena and other illusions of cause and effect.

 We can debunk epiphenomena in the cultural discourse and consciousness by looking at the sequence of events and checking their order or occurrences.
-This method is refined by Clive Granger who developed a rigorously scientific approach that can be used to establish causation by looking at time series sequences and measuring the "Granger cause".
+This method is refined by Clive Granger who developed a rigorously scientific approach that can be used to establish causation by looking at time series sequences and measuring the "Granger cause."

-Granger causality
+Granger Causality

 In the following, we present the definition of Granger causality and the different possibilities of causal events resulting from it.
 Consider two weakly stationary time series xx and yy: